Top Ways To Reduce Stress and Be A Well-Rested Entrepreneur

 Entrepreneurs, in particular, are prone to be plugged in 24/7.
-This can make life convenient, to be sure, but too much screen time and tech dependence can also have an adverse effect one’s wellbeing.
+This can make life convenient, but too much screen time and tech dependence can also have an adverse effect on one’s wellbeing.

 Escaping technology (even for a few days) can help you disconnect from daily stresses, and allow you to appreciate face-to-face interactions.

-While your problems won’t magically disappear when you give back to others, the very act of doing good can give you an intrinsic boost that lifts you up when you feel stressed out and uninspired.
+While your problems won’t automatically disappear, the very act of doing good can give you a natural boost that lifts you up when you feel stressed out.

 Get involved in your community and gain a sense of purpose.
 You can initiate charity events, engage in youth coaching, volunteer in soup kitchens, just to name a few.